 In addition to the regular training courses, there are also lessons in which we focus on a different weapon (for example, a long sword or wrestling) or a manuscript other than Bruchius.
 Sometimes we invite a guest instructor to learn another weapon or techniques from another master.
 We also regularly organize one or two-day workshops, entirely focused on rapier fencing.
 These are announced when applicable.

-The SHS trains every week from 8 p.m. to 9:30 p.m. in the gym of the Jan Vermeerschool.
+The SHS trains every week on wednesday from 8 p.m. to 9:30 p.m. in the gym of the Jan Vermeerschool.